Our Nursing Programs

 Research study participants are given the ability to have flexible schedules and access to the research team to help facilitate recruitment.
 This helps to ensure that our goals are achieved for grants and clinical trials while adhering to budgets.

 The Spinal Defects Clinic provides comprehensive, coordinated, long-term management for patients with various forms of spina bifida and other conditions of the spinal cord.
-The team consists of providers from the Nemours Children’s Clinic, the University of Florida and Wolfson Children’s Hospital.
+The team consists of providers from the Nemours Children’s Specialty Care, the University of Florida and Wolfson Children’s Hospital.

-The Division of Pediatric Surgery at the Nemours Children's Clinic, Jacksonville provides diagnosis and treatment of the surgical conditions of infancy, childhood and adolescence.
+The Division of Pediatric Surgery at the Nemours Children's Specialty Care, Jacksonville provides diagnosis and treatment of the surgical conditions of infancy, childhood and adolescence.
 The Division is staffed by board-certified surgeons who have demonstrated special competence in pediatric surgery.

-The Division of Urology at the Nemours Children’s Clinic, Jacksonville provides particular expertise for urinary and genital reconstructive surgery, management of neurogenic bladder dysfunction, and operative treatment of genitourinary tumors and congenital anomalies.
+The Division of Urology at the Nemours Children's Specialty Care, Jacksonville provides particular expertise for urinary and genital reconstructive surgery, management of neurogenic bladder dysfunction, and operative treatment of genitourinary tumors and congenital anomalies.
 A complete urodynamic laboratory is available for evaluation of children with enuresis.

 A team of board-certified, fellowship-trained pediatric urologists, assisted by pediatric registered nurses, evaluate and treat conditions including urinary tract obstructions, ureteral reflux, urinary infection, hematuria, kidney stones and more.